 This shouldn’t surprise anyone; Resolve started out as a professional grading application and it’s still centered around that.
 Despite being a novice at grading (and having only used the program for a day), I was able to get my images looking a lot better a lot faster with Resolve.
 For grading multi-cam shoots, node groups are a godsend.
 I haven’t even begun to delve into qualifiers and trackers, but they’re insanely powerful tools.

 Despite being a relatively young program, Resolve has an impressive suite of effects.
 Its core effects (crossfades, titles) are a little more accessible than Premiere’s, and it includes some very capable noise reduction and film grain algorithms (in Premiere, you’d need to find or pay for 3rd-party plugins for that functionality).

 However, Premiere’s effects have a lot more parameters and options, and their text generator is much more developed.
-Also, you can keyframe parameters directly within the editor; in Resolve, that process is a little clunky and involves going back and forth between separate windows.
+Also, you can keyframe parameters directly within the editor; in Resolve, that process is clunky and involves going back and forth between separate windows.
 Workflow & titles are very important to me when dealing with effects, so I’m giving this to Premiere.

 Just like with playback, I have to turn off GPU acceleration in Premiere to get smooth dissolves, which takes away a lot of speed.
 With GPU acceleration in Resolve, renders are very fast; about 1x realtime even with grading, effects and compositing applied.
 That’s very impressive.